 Courses to be Completed

-The B.A. program provides a broad-based, foundational course of study for high school graduates who want to pursue undergraduate-level studies in humanities or are preparing for ordained ministry.
+The B.A. program provides a broad-based, foundational course of study for high school graduates who want to pursue undergraduate-level studies in business and entrepreneurial practice, or are preparing for ordained ministry.

 Total: 120 Credits

-This program consists of 42 courses in logic, philosophy, history, and language.
+This program consists of 42 courses in business research, development, finance, and operations with a focus on critical thinking and an entrepreneurial spirit.
 Students can choose from a variety of professional development options.
 No travel is required for this program, though students may choose to participate in week-long onsite courses.
 Full-time students can finish this degree in 4 years and part-time students can take up to 6 years.

 Total: 4 - 6 Years